1 Postdoc and 1 Ph.D student in zero-knowledge (University of Tartu, Estonia).

 The postdoc position starts on August 1, 2025, or later and lasts 2-4 years, depending on the candidate and negotiations.
 The Ph.D. position starts on September 1, 2025, and lasts four years.
 The candidates may later seek further employment, but this is not guaranteed in advance.

-Estonia is part of Northern Europe but shares many similarities with German culture.
+About Estonia.
+Estoniais part of Northern Europe but shares many similarities with German culture.
 It is part of the EU and NATO.
 The country is ranked high in the Press Freedom Index and the Democracy Index.
-Tartu is a small university town.
-The University of Tartu is a research university with a strong computer science department.
-The department is located in a modern building right in the center of Tartu.
+Estonia is well-known to be an "IT-country", with early adoption of IT in the state level and many IT companies (including startups).

 Contact: Helger Lipmaa (professor, head of chair)